matheusbortoloti/AutoSync/README.md

 [WIP]

 # Benchmarks
-The FFT program from the well-known benchmark has been refactored to evaluate AutoSync.
+The FFT program from the well-known SPLASH benchmark has been refactored to evaluate AutoSync.
 The original version can be found [here](https://github.com/SakalisC/Splash-3/blob/master/codes/kernels/fft/fft.c.in).
 The refactored version is [here](examples/benchmark_splash_fft/fft_auto_sync.c).